linuswillner/Weather-Observatory/README.md

 ## Technologies used

-As a base, a traditional React application is used (React DOM, Babel, Webpack).
+Behind the scenes, the application uses React (React DOM, Babel, Webpack).

 The user interface of this project is based on Google's Material design and uses the material-ui component library (http://material-ui.com).
 The UI also uses Bootstrap's grid system (https://npmjs.com/package/react-grid-system).